 hardening potential.
 These alloys have excellent weldability with a minimal loss

 of strength.
-The 5 XXX series has lower tendency for hot cracking.
+The 5XXX series has lower tendency for Hot Cracking.
 The 5XXX series

-provide the highest strength of the nonheat-treatable aluminum alloys.
+provides the highest strength of the nonheat-treatable aluminum alloys.
 These alloys

-are used for cryo vessels, chemical storage tanks, auto parts, pressure vessels
+are used for Cryo-vessels, chemical storage tanks, auto parts, pressure vessels

 railway cars, trailers, dump trucks and bridges because of the corrosion resistance.

 Note: 5xxx looses ductility when welded with 4xxx series fillers due to formation of Mg2Si.